Prediabetes

 Prediabetes diagnosis

-- A1C (glycated hemoglobin) test: This test indicates your average blood sugar level by measuring the percentage of blood sugar attached to your hemoglobin (the oxygen-carrying protein found in red blood cells) over the past 3 months.
+Blood tests are used to diagnose prediabetes as well as diabetes.
+Regular glucose screenings can help monitor your condition and is especially important if you are overweight or have additional risk factors for prediabetes or type 2 diabetes.
+There are several blood tests used to diagnose prediabetes[29]:- A1C (glycated hemoglobin) test: This test indicates your average blood sugar level by measuring the percentage of blood sugar attached to your hemoglobin (the oxygen-carrying protein found in red blood cells) over the past 3 months.
 In general, an A1C level of 5.7%–6.4% indicates prediabetes.
-Certain conditions, however, can make A1C tests inaccurate, such as if you are pregnant30 (A1C levels can be falsely low in the 2nd trimester, but may rise in the 3rd trimester).
+Certain conditions, however, can make A1C tests inaccurate, such as if you are pregnant[30] (A1C levels can be falsely low in the 2nd trimester, but may rise in the 3rd trimester).

 - Fasting blood sugar test: This test, which measures blood sugar levels in milligrams per deciliter (mg/dL) or millimoles per liter (mmol/L), involves a blood sample being taken after you fast for at least 8 hours or overnight.
-Generally, a fasting blood sugar level31 from 100–125 mg/dL (5.6–6.9 mmol/L) is considered prediabetes.
+Generally, a fasting blood sugar level[31] from 100–125 mg/dL (5.6–6.9 mmol/L) is considered prediabetes.

 - Fasting blood sugar